open-ephys/onix-bonsai-onix1-docs/articles/getting-started/workflow-editor.md

 > The official Bonsai Documentation contains [a list of commands and
 > shortcuts](https://bonsai-rx.org/docs/articles/editor.html#commands-and-shortcuts).

-Information from this and the previous can be applied to start writing workflows.
-Create a hardware configuration chain.

 ## Access GUIs

 Some operators, specifically many of the `Configure*` operators, can have a GUI attached to the